 What is the significance of the hat in the painting?

-How does Gauguin's use of color contribute to the painting's emotional impact?
+How does Gauguin's use of color contribute to the painting?

-What techniques did Gauguin use in this self-portrait?
+What techniques did Gauguin employ in "Self-portrait with hat"?

-In what ways does this self-portrait differ from traditional self-portraits?
+In what ways does this painting reflect Gauguin's personal experiences?

 Where is "Self-portrait with hat" currently housed?

-"Self-portrait with hat" is part of the collection at the National Gallery of Art in Washington, D.C.
+The painting is part of the collection at the National Gallery of Art in Washington, D.C., where it is preserved and displayed for public viewing.